jackdewinter/pymarkdown/docs/rules/rule_md026.md

 The main difference met was that the original rule did not manage anything to do with multiple line SetExt Heading elements.

+## Fix Description

+The reason for not being able to auto-fix this rule is context.
+While our team considered simply removing any offending punctuation, the author of the document put it there for a reason.
+Without understanding the intended context of that punctuation and the proper classification of that punctuation, designing an algorithm that properly handles the punctuation is not currently possible.